-Poor packaging that leaves food unprotected in the freezer allows foods to lose moisture, which will cause a loss of color, flavor, and texture.
+Poor packaging that leaves food unprotected in the freezer al-lows foods to lose moisture, which will cause a loss of color, flavor, and texture.
 Long-term exposure to air causes drying of plant fibers, known as freezer burn.
-Proper packaging materials aid in preventing freezer burn.
+Use of proper packaging materials helps prevent freezer burn.

 Good Packing Materials

 - Resistant to moisture and vapor

 - Durable and leak proof

 - Resistant to cracking and brittleness at low temperatures

 - Able to protect foods from absorption of off-flavors and odors

 - Easy to label